THE 7 BEST SLEEPING BAG LINERS OF 2019

 Another nice feature sleeping bag liners offer is that they are easy to air out after you wake up.
 This will save you precious moments in the morning so you could enjoy more time camping.

-One obvious reason for including a liner in your travel pack is to keep you warm in frigid areas.
+One obvious reason for including a liner in your travel pack is to keep you warm when camping in snow.
 The added insulation of a travel liner can dramatically cut your risks of developing hypothermia.
 Plus, since you’ll feel all warm and toasty in your sleeping bag, you’ll have a far easier time falling asleep.

 The last reason you should use a sleeping bag liner is to take advantage of antimicrobial properties that some manufacturers add.
 Think of these liners as a natural form of bug repellant.
 With the added layer of your sleeping bag liner, you’ll dramatically reduce your risk of getting bitten by dangerous ticks and mosquitos.
 Indeed, many savvy budget travelers buy sleeping bag liners to protect themselves from bedbugs in hostels.
 Bugs should be a concern for all outdoor campers, and using a sleeping bag liner is an easy way to protect yourself.